codedude03/CW3-HARRY-PARTH-GRAZIA-MOHAMMED/README.md

 # CW3-HARRY-PARTH-GRAZIA-MOHAMMED
 CW3 python file to solve all size sudokus as efficiently as possible.

 This is a Python script for a Sudoku solver program.
 The program uses three technqiues to solve the sudoku grids as efficiently as possible.
+The program runs in the Git bash terminal.

 Follow the steps below to the run the program properly: